IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 CO2Cost               Cost of CO2 emissions                                                                                          €/t CO2
 UpReserveActivation   Upward   reserve activation (proportion of upward   operating reserve deployed to produce energy)              p.u.
 DwReserveActivation   Downward reserve activation (proportion of downward operating reserve deployed to produce energy)              p.u.
-Sbase                 Base power used in the DCLF                                                                                    MW
+Sbase                 Base power used in the DCPF                                                                                    MW
-ReferenceNode         Reference node used in the DCLF
-TimeStep              Duration of the time step for the load levels (hourly, bi-hourly, trihourly, etc.)                             h
+ReferenceNode         Reference node used in the DCPF TimeStep              Duration of the time step for the load levels (hourly, bi-hourly, trihourly, etc.)                             h
 StageDuration         Duration of the stage (weekly -168-, monthly -672-, quarterly -2184-, semesterly -4368-, or annually -8736-)   h
 ====================  =============================================================================================================  ================

 A time step greater than one hour it is a convenient way to reduce the load levels of the time scope.
-The moving average of the demand, upward and downward operating reserves, variable generation and ESS energy inflows over the time step load levels is assigned to active load levels (e.g., the mean value of the three hours is associated to the third hour in a trihourly time step).
+The moving average of the demand, upward and downward operating reserves, variable generation and ESS energy inflows/outflows over the time step load levels is assigned to active load levels (e.g., the mean value of the three hours is associated to the third hour in a trihourly time step).

 The stage duration must be larger or equal than the shortest duration of any storage type or any outflows type (both given in the generation data) and multiple of it.
 Consecutive stages are not tied between them.
 Consequently, the objective function must be a bit lower.